KartikAdlakhia/CryptoFriend/README.md

 </div>

-Crypto Hunter is dashboard of cryptocurrencies and their information using Coingecko APIs.
+Crypto Friend is dashboard of cryptocurrencies and their information using Coingecko APIs.

 ## :star: Features